dincamihai/dincamihai.github.io/source/index.rst

 I have experience in Web Developmont, Systems Programming, APIs and Machine Learning (traditional and Deep Learning).

-I mainly use Python, but I also have Javascrip (Front-end), Java and C++ knowledge.
+I mainly use Python, but I also have Javascrip (Front-end), Java and C++ knowledge

+Recently, I've started to expand my knowledge with Golang and Scala - Functional Programming.

 Engaged in organizing the team, always trying to improve the work processes.

 Able to decompose complex tasks, evaluate, implement and coordinate with the team.

+Since I'm interested in Machine Learning and Data Science, I have invested significant time to learn about these topics.

 The technologies I have worked with: